dlguswo333/dlguswo333.github.io/markdown/2026/08-03-en-I-built-android-app-with-capacitorjs.md

 >In fact, using Capacitor makes it easy to ship a PWA version of your iOS and Android app store apps with minimal work.\
 ><https://capacitorjs.com/docs/web>

-If you need to run different code based on platform, you can easily do that as CapacitorJS tells you which platform it is being run.
+If you need to run different code based on platform, you can easily do that as CapacitorJS tells you which platform it is running on.
 ```js
 import {Capacitor} from '@capacitor/core';
 // 'web' | 'ios' | 'android'